-I wanted to tell her that I would believe anything that she told me and that if she was my nurse she would make being sick or injured a fair trade.
+I wanted to tell her I would believe anything that she told me and that if she was my nurse I would gladly trade being sick or injured in exchange for her care.
 But instead I asked, “In Gillette?”

 “Yeah, in Gillette.
 I’m a small town girl.
 But I’m not such a wise girl as I took up with some jerk in the Black Hills.
 You think I’d be smart enough to find a local guy.”

-For a moment I thought of what it might be like living in Gillette and volunteering to be “her local guy.”
+For a moment I imagined what it might be like living in Gillette and being “her local guy.”

 “Hey, can you hand me a cigarette from the glove box?”

 I handed it to her, allowing my eyes to fall to her breast again.
-I was hoping that it was more exposed, but it was not and I felt bad for wishing it.
+I hoped that it would be more exposed, but it was not and I felt bad for wishing it.
 Susie placed the cigarette in her mouth and seemed not to notice my gaze.
-After it was lit, she went into a lengthier explanation of her situation, clearly wanting to vent.
+After it was lit, she tried to explain her situation, clearly wanting to vent.
 It was something about some guy that she had just met and somehow she ended up spending the night with him at his parent’s Black Hills cabin.
 She drank too much.
 She did some drugs.
 He turned out to be a jerk.
 He maybe drugged her.
-She slept in too late and now she was probably going to loose her job in Gillette, where she lived with a girlfriend and a cat.
+She slept in too late and now she would probably lose her job in Gillette, where she lived with a girlfriend and a cat.

-I did not get the impression that this was an atypical routine for Susie.
+I got the impression that this was not an atypical routine for Susie.
 She seemed a bit of a scatterbrain, albeit a sweet and intelligent one.
-This was not surprising to me as I had known a lot of people whose common sense did not rise to their I.Q level.
+This was not surprising to me as I had known many people whose common sense did not rise to their I.Q level.
 Reliving the previous evening made her emotional, so her story did not come out as coherently as she might have thought it did.
 But what I comprehended was that her sweetness made her one of life’s doormats.
-And I hoped that one day she would find a good guy, though I thought that improbable.
-I did not get the impression that, for whatever deep-seated reason, she was looking for that good guy.
-This made me rethink my brief alternative plan of moving to Gillette in hopes of being that guy.
+And I hoped that one day she would find a good guy, though I thought it improbable.
+I suspected, for whatever deep-seated reason, she was not looking for that good guy.
+This made me rethink my brief alternative plan of moving to Gillette.

 Brady and I heard a lot of driver’s stories while hitchhiking across the West.
-We would usually debrief each other of the previous ride as we stood waiting for the next.
+We would debrief each other of the previous ride as we stood waiting for the next.
 Some people liked to have someone to listen to them.
-This became clear early on.
-It was one of a driver’s greatest motivators to pick up a hitchhiker.
-The need to talk and to be listened to often overrode a driver’s innate concern for their own security.
-Because to pick up a hitchhiker, let alone two hitchhikers, a driver willfully introduced a possible wildcard into their lives.
+This became obvious early on.
+It was one of a driver’s greatest motivations to pick up a hitchhiker.
+The need to talk and to be listened to often overrode a driver’s innate concern for their personal security.
+Because to pick up a hitchhiker, let alone two hitchhikers, a driver willfully introduced a wildcard into their lives.
 Brady and I were very conscious of this fact.

 When we arrived at her Gillette freeway exit, we thanked Susie and bid her farewell and good luck.
 Her sad face smiled back at me in appreciation as I closed the passenger door.
 Then she sped off, back into her unnecessarily difficult life.

 Standing on cold concrete again, we turned our attentions to the sparse oncoming traffic.
 Zoom.
 Zoom.
 Zoom.
-Car after car passed us by without even a glance for nearly an hour.
+For nearly an hour, car after car passed us by without even a glance.

 “I could sure use a chew right now,” Brady stated out of the blue.

 “Seriously?
 You’d put the foul garbage in your mouth while trying to catch a ride?
-Waduya wanna guarantee that we stand here in the cold all day?”
+Wadduya wanna guarantee that we stand here in the cold all day?”

-“Look who’s talk Mister Smoke Sticks!
-At least my lungs don’t look like stovepipes,” he said.
+“Look who’s talk’n Mister Smoke Sticks!
+At least my lungs don’t look like stovepipes.”